hitaman-1979/hello-world/README.md

 # hello-world
 My first repository
-We focu on computational city science
+We focus on computational city science